Skip to main content

 Generator Storage Locations

 Knowing where to store a generator when not in use is crucial for its longevity.
-A well-ventilated garage or a dedicated storage shed can be ideal locations, provided they are dry and shielded from direct sunlight.
+A well-ventilated garage or a dedicated outdoor shed can be ideal locations, provided they are dry and shielded from direct sunlight.
 Proper generator storage not only keeps your equipment in working order but also ensures safety.

 Generator Storage Blog Infographics Storage Locations